Secure-Embedded-Systems/woot2025-GlitchGluck/example1/physical-exp/README.md

 ### Scan Chain Configuration

 - `scan-chain.def`
   Describes the scan chain configuration, including the order and mapping of flip-flops in the scan path.
-This file is essential for interpreting both scan-in and scan-out data at the bit level.
+This file is for interpreting both scan-in and scan-out data at the bit level.

 ### Input